Company formation in Singapore

 Currency

-Submission of name approval, Memorandum and Articles of Association and details of shareholders & shareholdings, registered office address and appointments of directors, company secretary and statutory auditors.
+Incorporation in Singapore involves submitting name approval, Memorandum and Articles of Association, shareholder details, registered office address, and appointments of directors, company secretary, and statutory auditors.

-Generally no restrictions except for financial services, education, media related or other politically sensitive businesses.
+In general, there are no significant restrictions on trading, except for financial services, education, media-related, or other politically sensitive businesses.

 A company incorporated in Singapore has the same powers as a natural person.

-Name resembling names of existing companies or which are undesirable or politically sensitive will be rejected.
+Names that resemble existing companies or are considered undesirable or politically sensitive will not be approved.

 Disclosure of Beneficial Ownership to Authorities